NSION/nsc3/README.md

 - The server IP and domain name is bound together by DNS operator.
 - NSION registry account and secrets are available
 - Linux account with sudo privileges for the operating system
 - Following 3rd party apps are needed: git, wget, curl.
-Most of them are by default included as part of default to a linux basic setup.
-However please check beforehand availability.
+Most of them are by default included as part of a linux basic setup.
+However please check beforehand availability of your local linux setup.

 NSC3 technical description: https://www.nsiontec.com/technical-specifications/